idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 We define the fluid variables, the two velocity components, pressure and temperature over the active region and the pebble reflector, the two fluid flow regions.
 The model may evolve in the future to model flow in the inner and outer reflectors.
-We use INSFV- and PINSFV-specific variables for the fluid, such as [INSFVPressureVariable](https://mooseframework.inl.gov/source/variables/INSFVPressureVariable.html).
+We use INSFV- and PINSFV-specific (stands Porous flow Incompressible Navier Stokes Finite Volume) variables for the fluid, such as [INSFVPressureVariable](https://mooseframework.inl.gov/source/variables/INSFVPressureVariable.html).
 These variables types are `CONSTANT` `MONOMIAL`, which means that they are constant over elements.
 This is the regular discretization for finite volume variables.
 The solid temperature is defined in the entire domain, as the solid phase temperature in the pebble bed, and as the regular solid temperature in the rest of the core.